jito-foundation/restaking/docs/index.md

 This handshake guarantees that vaults, operators, or NCNs are not forced into any connection.
 All actively staked links are explicitly approved, creating a modular and flexible system for stake delegation and service coordination.

-### Why Jito (Re)Staking Matters
+### Why Jito (Re)staking Matters

-We built the Jito (Re)Staking protocol because there are aspects of Jito Network that can benefit from incremental decentralization.
+We built the Jito (Re)staking protocol because there are aspects of Jito Network that can benefit from incremental decentralization.
 And as the Solana ecosystem continues to mature, we expect other developers will eventually transition to prioritizing resiliency over product iteration speed and seek to build custom decentralized solutions that fit the needs of their protocol.
 The primary benefits of using the restaking protocol to bootstrap decentralized protocol include:

+- **Token Utility**: The restaking protocol is completely non-custodial and requires multiple parties to opt-in and coordinate network connections, operations, and rewards distributions, unlocking a path for NCNs to build decentralized networks and install token utility.

+- **Access to professional node operators**: NCNs require different hardware requirements and software competencies.
+Jito Network is deeply integrated with Solana’s validator ecosystem, which includes a wide range of sophisticated independent operators and institutional operators.
+This makes it very trivial for NCNs to connect with the industry’s best node operators to participate in their networks, regardless of the underlying network’s hardware and software requirements.

-- **Wide Distribution**: Jito Network is deeply integrated with the Solana ecosystem, including JitoSOL (the largest stakepool) and some of the most established, high performant operators.
-NCNs can immediately tap into Jito’s network effects without having to kickstart their own operator set or attract native stake from scratch.
-This means NCNs don’t need to leverage native tokens to emit high inflationary rewards or lock staked tokens to bootstrap stakers or operators.
-Instead, by registering with the Jito (Re)Staking framework, NCNs can tap into existing stakers, token holders, operators, and vaults.
+- **Wide Distribution**: JitoSOL is the largest stakepool and is deeply integrated with the Solana DeFi ecosystem.
+NCNs can immediately tap into Jito’s network effects without having to attract native stake from scratch.
+This means, by registering with the Jito (Re)staking framework, bootstrapping and building staked networks is very cost-effective and extremely trivial.

 - **Capital efficiency**: The same stake can secure multiple services.
 The same operators can operate multiple services.

 - **Aligned incentives**: Stakers, operators, and NCN developers all benefit from performance, transparency, and modular security.

+- **Instant access to Internet Capital Markets**: NCNs have instant access to [Internet Capital Markets](https://multicoin.capital/2025/01/22/the-solana-thesis-internet-capital-markets/).
+Vaults have the incentive to integrate VRTs across DeFi, creating market structures for native tokens.

-Jito (Re)Staking greatly reduces the friction to launch, or transition existing services into, decentralized protocols with proof of stake security rooted on Solana.
+Jito (Re)staking greatly reduces the friction to launch, or transition existing services into, decentralized protocols with proof of stake security rooted on Solana.

 ## Key Roles and Responsibilities

 This section focuses on the organizational roles behind the system.
 Each persona (whether they’re launching a network, managing capital, running infrastructure, or providing stake) has clearly defined administrative capabilities and responsibilities.
-This alignment is central to how Jito (Re)Staking ensures trust and coordination in a modular, multi-party environment.
+This alignment is central to how Jito (Re)staking ensures trust and coordination in a modular, multi-party environment.

 ### NCN Admin